jleclanche/django-prefixed-identity-field/README.md

 # djang-prefixed-identity-field

-A PrefixedIdentityField for django based in UUIDv7
+A PrefixedIdentityField for django based on UUIDv7